nitinkumar-patel/britannica_app/README.md

 4) Installing required lib using this commad:
     >> pip install -r requirements.txt

-    If you have proxy to install modules then follow this command:
+    If you have proxy to install modules then follow this command   :
     >> pip --proxy [proxy_ip:port] intall -r requirements.txt

 5) After successfully installation of the required lib(step-4). (this step is Optional for now)